 EMDR works towards helping you to put frightening, painful, tragic, or humiliating experiences behind you whether they are recent or past experiences.

-I have successfully worked with EMDR on:
+I have successfully worked using EMDR for the following:

 - pain/traumatic pain